Valusk01/price-formation-nn-calibration/README.md

-Neural calibration of a structural model of price formation.s
+Neural calibration of a structural model of price formation.